k-shimari/nod4j/README.md

 1. `T` is the timestamp and `D` is the value of variable.

 ## Limitation
-  * This tool does not show following variables in current implementation but we can confirm them clicking the `ALL LOGS` button in view.
+  * This tool does not display the following variables in the current implementation, or does not display them correctly, but we can confirm these values clicking `ALL LOGS` button in view.
     * Method return value at caller method
     * Related to some kinds of operand correctly
       * ++, +=, --, -=